 The fair value of convertible debentures, including their conversion option, has been determined based on the closing price of the debentures of the Corporation on the Toronto Stock Exchange for the respective date.

-The fair value of the debenture portfolio investment has been determined based on the closing price of convertible debenture securities of the respective listed entities on the Toronto Stock Exchange for the respective date.
+The fair value of marketable securities has been determined based on the closing price of the security of the respective entity listed on the Toronto Stock Exchange for the respective date.